-The means through which construal flexibility develops and operates can be understood via the lens of self-regulation, which specifies the process of how people exert control over their cognition and behavior during goal pursuit (Bandura, 1991; Johnson, Lin, & Lee, 2018; Kanfer, Frese, & Johnson, 2017; Karoly, 1993; Puanik, Koopman, Vough, & Gamache, In press).
+How construal flexibility develops and operates can be understood via the lens of selfregulation, which specifies the process of how people exert control over their cognition and behavior during goal pursuit (Bandura, 1991; Johnson, Lin, & Lee, 2018; Kanfer, Frese, & Johnson, 2017; Karoly, 1993; Puranik, Koopman, Vough, & Gamache, 2019).
 In general, it involves simultaneously monitoring internal states (e.g., mindsets, goals) and external circumstances (e.g., task demands, performance feedback) and taking reparative action whenever internal-external discrepancies are detected (e.g., when feedback indicates current performance falls short of one's goal; Austin & Vancouver, 1996; Johnson, Chang, & Lord, 2006).
 Construal flexibility is a specialized example of this process because it entails executives recognizing their information processing style while at the same time monitoring the external cues and demands associated with a strategic event (e.g., acquisitions).
-When internal-external discrepancies are detected, executives' internal processing style must shift so that it aligns with external demands (e.g., shifting to a low-level construal to process concrete, detail-rich information when conducting due diligence).
-Importantly, monitoring and regulating internal-external discrepancies can be deliberate or automatic (Carver & Scheier, 1998; Johnson et al., 2006), thus it is possible for construal shifts to occur independent of awareness and intention.
+When internalexternal discrepancies are detected, executives' internal processing style must shift so that it aligns with external demands (e.g., shifting to a low-level construal to process concrete, detailrich information when conducting due diligence).
+Importantly, monitoring and regulating internalexternal discrepancies can be deliberate or automatic (Carver & Scheier, 1998; Johnson et al., 2006); thus, it is possible for construal shifts to occur independently of awareness and intention.